orstavik/doubledots/doc/demos/1_calculator.md

 Part 2: scientific calculator
 For scientific calculator, we import the Math.js lib and a couple of functions from there to illustrate how external libraries can be used in the system.
 Math.js library is used for evaluations.

+### Strategy: development

+1. made the template. and that wasn't hard, it was nice to see the code, and you got the buttons and screen visible in the browser.

+2. and then, we have buttons. press the button with a `click` and then add the value to the screen.

+3. but we added the calculation also as string. js allows this, but it is a little `eval()`-ish. and so, we want to do it the calculator way. add numbers to the end of input, and when press a operator button, do the operator on the result, input and set the new value in the result only.

+3b.
+Lesson learned.
+Don't be too afraid of making a new customReaction.
+They are like little kittens.
+One is not enough, and you don't want to swarm your appartment with them, but having a handful in one basket is nice and cosy.

+4. what about keypresses? yes! we do keypresses, and here we can do them globally.
+Or on a wrapping `<form>` if our calculator doesn't have the entire web page to itself.
+Yes, global listeners are nice, and then we use a single reaction to execute the functions.
+>> redundancy?
+Yes, maybe.
+If we want, we can convert the keypresses into button presses.
+That would follow the logic of our development process.
+But!
+We can also convert the button presses to keypresses.
+That would be nicer.

+5. And we are learning as we go.
+We actually want the custom reactions to listen on a `<form>` element around the table.
+And then we want the clicks to be transferred so that it can work against the children with particular `id` values.
+That will be a nice and clean loopkup structure, not accidentally mixing itself up with the dom.